Alikime/alikime.github.io/README.md

 To run, open the main program in either spyder or jupiter notebook for python and click run.

+## Input/Output

+The user initially defines the number og Agents and number of iterations as input.

+Output: The program plots multiple agent coordinates (based on the number of agents defined as input, 20 for example) The program also has the distance_between function; The function recieves as input; two arbitary agents (two rows in the agents list, each containing two values), and calculates how far apart they are, to produce the distance value as output.

 ## Project Documentation

 ### Overview